In this our sixth episode we discuss sewing machines, ones we have owned as well as ones we currently use.

 We’ve both started small, achievable daily projects as part of the annual The 100 day project

 Thank you everyone who got in touch with me via my newsletter (sign up here) to tell me about your sewing machines, past and present!
 It was really interesting to see common themes emerging – seems like I’m not the only one who has a quid pro quo “arrangement” with my husband!
 In our case it’s bicycle/Bernina, but Ann and her husband in South Dakota had Fishing boat/Bernina!

 Karen’s husband was not impressed with their engagement present from her parents, but 46 years on it’s still going strong – as is their marriage.

 And Chris and I both had a similar start to our sewing careers – using our parent’s sewing machines to sew or alter clothes that our fathers disapproved of!
 And we also agreed that while other features are wonderful, there’s something to be said for a needle threader as we all get older.

-If you’d like to know the other features that I consider essential or just “nice to have” in a sewing machine, I have created a download of handy hints of what to look for, if you’re in the lucky position of choosing a new machine.
+If you’d like to know what I consider essential or just “nice to have” in a sewing machine, I’ve created a download of handy hints of what to look for if you’re in the lucky position of choosing a new machine.

 Sign up to my newsletter to receive your copy: